smckech/lordcephei.github.io/pages/lmtut.md

 	$cp actrl.ext ctrl.ext

 This is the file that lm packages access as iput file.
-For FP calculations it is often nessery to add empty spheres to act as floating orbital centers, for this the following line in the *ctrl.ext*{: style="color: green"} has to be uncommented
+For FP calculations it is often necessary to add empty spheres to act as floating orbital centers, for this the following line in the *ctrl.ext*{: style="color: green"} has to be uncommented

      #SCLWSR=21 WSRMAX=3.3